What Does Building a House Have to Do with Pet Photography Pricing?

 • My work is designed around creating finished artwork.
 While digital files are included, the experience is built to help you walk away with something tangible — not just images sitting on a hard drive.

 • Most clients invest in a wall piece, an album or folio box, and the digital gallery.
-The all-inclusive investment offered provides a complete package on it’s own so you can enjoy every image from your gallery!
+The packages offered provide a full experience, complete with tangible products for you to enjoy.

 • Absolutely.
 My background in dog training and behavior allows me to tailor sessions to each dog’s needs and comfort level.